 Below you find the latest events of the RSIT.
 The RSIT regularly invites both senior researches as well as young and ambitious scholars to discuss research.
 Organising workshops, conferences and summer schools for our PhD students is also an important element of the RSIT.

 The RSIT's PhD students are located at several universities across Germany.
 At the PhD workshop in Tübingen, the students met and got to know each other in person for the first time.
 Each student was provided the opportunity to present their work to their peers as well as Professors and Postdocs of the RSIT.
 The schedule left plenty of room for valuable feedback and discussions.
+In addition to the research-based presentations, our PhD students enjoyed the informal exchanges among each other and with the PIs during coffee breaks, and the joint dinner.
+During the first day we also held a women's brunch.

 Fostering the next generation of researchers is a big part of advancing the state of knowledge in economics.
 Our PhD workshop saw our current PhD students presenting their current research to the rest of the research unit, receiving valuable feedback in the process.
-PhD students also attended a presentation by our junior professors, who were able to share advice on the international job market based on their recent experience.
+PhD students also attended a workshop by our junior professors, who were able to share advice on the international job market based on their recent experience.

 Click here for more.